wujian16/Cornell-MOE/README.md

 If you install cornell-moe to your base environment, simply remove the ```--env``` argument when you add the channels.

 ### For Python 3 User
-If you install cornell-moe to a particular virtual environment:
+If you install cornell_moe3 to a particular virtual environment:
 ````bash
 $ conda activate ENV_NAME
 $ conda config --env --add channels frazierlab